América de Cali: Early professional era and the Curse of Garabato

-1979–1986: Aquel 19 and five consecutive titles
+1979: Aquel 19

 In 1979, two historic changes took place at América.
 First, the club reconciled with Garabato.
 He agreed to come to the stadium, where he attended a mass with the club's directors and signed a document "officially" lifting the curse.
 More practically, they hired Gabriel Ochoa Uribe to manage the club.
 Ochoa Uribe was one of the most recognizable names in Colombian management; he had won six championships at Millonarios, as well as another at Santa Fe.
 Over the course of his long stint at América (1979–91), he would transform the club into one of the dominant powers in Colombian football.

 Inclined towards defensive football, Ochoa built his club around a solid back line, featuring captain Aurelio Pascuttini and Luis Eduardo Reyes.
 Juan Manuel Battaglia and Gerardo Gonzalez Aquino played in the midfield, while Jorge Ramón Cáceres and Alfonso Cañón led the attack up front.
 In the 1979 Apertura, América found itself in a neck and neck race with crosstown rivals Deportivo Cali.
 At the end of the season, the two clubs each had 34 points.
 A two-legged playoff followed, but both matches ended scoreless.
 The Apertura title was thus determined by goal average, being won by Deportivo Cali.

 The year's second tournament, the Finalización, saw América top both the first and second phases, earning a place in the final round, a four-team round robin.
 The round robin came down to its final match; América needed to beat Unión Magdalena to wrap up the national championship.
 In front of an overflow crowd, Los Escarlatas prevailed 2–0, winning their first ever title on 19 December 1979, in what would become known as "Aquel 19" (That 19th).